OOP2018/threads-Pimwalun/README.md

 ## 2. Implications for Multi-threaded Applications

    When we want deposit money is 100 in bank and the balance is 1100 from 1000.
 In the same time my mom want to withdraw money is 500 in the bank and the balance is 500 from 1000.
-But the balance should be 600 in bank amount.
+But the balance should be 600 in bank account.

 ## 3. Counter with ReentrantLock